- High APY.

 The SoFi Checking account is more than just a checking account.
 If you’re not interested in opening a checking account with savings account features, this may not be your favorite option, but it can net some substantial rewards.

 For starters, you’ll receive up to 4.50% APY* on your savings account when you use direct deposit for your paycheck or add $5,000 to your account every 30 days.
 Otherwise, you’ll earn 1.2%.
-You’ll earn 0.50% (4.60% if you also have a savings account) APY* for your checking account balance.
+You’ll earn 0.50% (though 4.20% can be earned on savings account balances) APY* for your checking account balance.
 There’s no cap on the amount you can earn from the 4.5% return on your savings account.

 Beyond that, you’ll receive a Up to $300 bonus with qualifying direct deposits available through 12/31/24.
 If your deposits are less than $5,000, you’ll receive a $50 bonus.
 SoFi will also award up to 15% cash back when you use your debit card at select local merchants, which vary depending on location.